jadenmounteer/file-name-changer/README.md

 Run the program by running npm run start

 This program requires node.js.
-Once installed, run npm ci to install the program's dependancies.
+Once installed, run npm ci to install the program's dependencies.